 Use the nbn checker to find out when the nbn is coming to you, or to register with nbn and receive updates.

-nbn™ fixed line services are now available to all homes and businesses in Lyndoch and Williamstown, meaning almost 1,500 homes and businesses within these towns can now order an nbn™ service and start enjoying all the benefits of fast and reliable broadband internet.
+nbn™ fixed line services are now available in Angaston, Nuriootpa, Stockwell and Tanunda, representing almost 7,000 homes and businesses that are now able to order an nbn™ service and start seeing the benefits of fast and reliable broadband internet.

 Connecting to the nbn™ network is not automatic.
-Homes and businesses within these live areas need to call their preferred phone or internet service provider to secure an nbn™ connection.
-Service providers have already commenced direct marketing within Lyndoch and Williamstown, and nbn’s 18-month communications program will commence shortly, including direct mail to owners and/or occupiers within the towns.
+Homes and businesses within the live areas need to call their preferred phone or internet service provider to secure an nbn™ connection.
+Service providers have already commenced direct marketing engagement within Angaston, Nuriootpa, Stockwell and Tanunda, and nbn’s 18-month communications program has also commenced, including direct mail to owner and/or occupiers within the live areas.

-The nbn rollout map has been updated to show Lyndoch and Williamstown.
+The nbn rollout map has been updated to show Angaston, Nuriootpa, Stockwell and Tanunda.

 Five things you need to know